Dead Man Walking (Torchwood): Synopsis

-Jack revives Owen using the resurrection glove, similar to the one used by Suzie and Gwen, after finding it in an abandoned church guarded by Weevils, as he does not wish to give up on Owen.
+Jack revives Owen using a resurrection glove, similar to the one used by Suzie and Gwen, after finding it in an abandoned church guarded by Weevils, as he does not wish to give up on Owen.
 As with Suzie, Owen was brought back from death permanently, although this time there is no obvious source.
 No energy was drained from Jack, as Suzie was draining energy from Gwen, but Owen is getting energy from somewhere.
 Owen has visions of himself shrouded in darkness and hearing whispers.
 He also temporarily loses control of his body when his eyes turn black and he speaks in an unknown language.
 Owen heads to a bar, where he discovers that his bodily processes have stopped, even though he still has electrical activity in the brain.
 Jack finds him and a brawl ensues, which results in their being arrested.
 Once outside, they encounter Weevils who chase them onto a rooftop.
 They are surprised to see the Weevils bow to Owen, who addresses the Weevils in the unknown language.

 Upon analysis, it is found that Owen's cells are changing, and upon 100% transformation something will happen.
 Research shows that a similar situation occurred in legend, and that Death came back with the revived person and searched for 13 victims, whose consumed souls would enable Death to remain in the world.
 The story details that "Faith" prevented it.
 Owen suggests that his neural pathways should be closed by being embalmed.
 During the process, the glove attacks Martha, ageing her rapidly.
 Owen shoots the gauntlet.
 Controlling Owen, Death then says, "I will walk the earth forever, and my hunger shall know no bounds".

 Death arrives at the hospital along with Torchwood to take 12 souls.
 Ianto, monitoring Martha, explains that the "Faith" which defeated Death was actually a resurrected child named Faith.
 When Torchwood evacuates the hospital, Owen realises that he is the only one who can defeat Death as he is dead.
 Owen fights Death, consuming its energy and forcing it back into the darkness, also restoring Martha to her original age.
 In the Hub, Martha explains that the energy keeping Owen undead is dissipating, and she is unsure how long it will last.